Heat Illness Prevention

 Webinars to help you beat the heat

-- 10 steps to prevent heat illness.
+- Actionable safety tips to prevent heat illness

-- Regulations impacting your operations.
+- Regulations that impact your business

 When it comes to heat, indoor workers can face the same hazards as outdoor workers.
 Summer temperatures are exacerbated by inadequate ventilation and equipment generating heat.
 Customers in such industries as machine shops, foundries, packing houses, etc., who have workplaces reaching above 80° will find this webinar beneficial.